Fiserv/Commerce-Hub/docs/Resources/Guides/Authorizations/Re-Auth.md

 ## Request Variables

-The `transactionIndicatorType` of *REAUTH* and `primaryTransactionId` `referenceTransactionId` from the original transaction must be sent in the subsequent authorization's `transactionDetails` for each incremental authorization performed.
+The `transactionIndicatorType` and `authorizationSequence` in `transactionDetails` along with the `referenceTransactionId` or `referenceMerchantTransactionId` in `referenceTransactionDetails` from the original transaction must be sent in the subsequent reauthorization performed.

 <!--
 type: tab
-titles: transactionDetails, JSON Example
+titles: transactionDetails, referenceTransactionDetails, JSON Example -->
--->

 The below table identifies the additional parameters in the `transactionDetails` object.